SamHennessy/hlive/README.md

 ### PageServer

 The `PageServer` is what handles incoming HTTP requests.
-It's an `http.Handler`, so it can be using in your router of choice.
-When `PageServer` receives a request, if the request has the `ws=1` query parameter, it will start the WebSocket flow.
+It's an `http.Handler`, so it can be used in your router of choice.
+When `PageServer` receives a request, if the request has the `hlive=1` query parameter, it will start the WebSocket flow.
 It will create a new instance of your `Page`.
 It will then make a new `PageSession`.
 Finally, it will pass the request to `Page` `ServerWS` function.

-If not, then it will create a new `Page`, generate a complete HTML page render and return that and discard that `Page`.
+If not, then it will create a new `Page`, generate a complete a SSR page render and return that and discard that `Page`.

 ### Middleware